All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 Before starting, make sure you have:

-- MascotBot API key -- sign up at app.mascot.bot (free tier available for prototyping)
+- Mascotbot API key -- sign up at app.mascot.bot.
+Use a

 - Optional: ElevenLabs API key -- for voice integration examples in Step 4